 DHCS staff will use data captured in legacy systems that were developed and maintained by the former Department of Mental Health (DMH).
-In addition, the recent shift of California community mental health programs from DMH to DHCS now provides an opportunity to access data that previously have not been readily available to evaluate children/youth specialty mental health services.
+This improved accessibility to systems will allow for integration of data between systems and expedited reporting.
 Thus far, DHCS staff have noted the following state data systems to contain relevant mental health outcomes data:

-Short Doyle / Medi-Cal Claiming System
+Short-Doyle / Medi-Cal Claiming System